|Study location||Estonia, Tartu|

 |Awards||MSc (Master of Science (Bioengineering))|

-There are 3 tuition waivers available in 2022 for top ranked EU/EEA/Swiss applicants.
-Limited number of applicants from non-EU countries will receive a stipend to cover their tuition fee.
+There are 7 tuition waivers available in 2023 for top ranked EU/EEA/Swiss applicants.

 More information on tuition fees is available at www.ut.ee/tuition.

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.

 Bachelor’s degree or equivalent qualification (must be obtained by the end of July) in the fields of natural and exact sciences or medicine – for country-specific document requirements please see www.ut.ee/country-specific.

 Please be sure to check further information and our step-by-step application guide at www.ut.ee/bioeng.

 The entry qualification documents are accepted in the following languages: English / Estonian.

 All applicants must comply with our English language requirements.
 The only acceptable English tests and exempt categories are specified at www.ut.ee/requirements.